 Remove Interstates from the road centerline file.
 Use the Calculate Fnode Tnode script to create the intersection point file.
 Remove points with a valence of 1 or 2.
-Buffer intersections with 10and 15-meter buffers and create new intersection centroids.
 Intersect point file with measurement geography and summarize intersection counts per unit area.

-- Study-Site Layer (polygon) Road Centerline Layer (polyline) - 3.
+- 1. Study-Site Layer (polygon) - 2.
+Road Centerline Layer (polyline) - 3.
 Calculate Fnode Tnode ArcScript available from the Downloads section of the ESRI Web site - 4.
 XTools extension (also available from the Downloads section of the ESRI Web site) - 5.
 The protocol for determining Net Land Area (without water)